hgop/connect-four-server-base/README.md

 there should be a pop up asking you if you want to select this new venv as your environment.
 If you do VSCode will source activation file automatically for each new terminal within VSCode.

+## Prerequisites
+Make sure you have Python 3 installed.
+You might need to run your commands with `python3` if you don't have an alias.

 ~~~bash
 python -m venv .venv
 source .venv/bin/activate # Skip if using VSCode with extension, open new integrated terminal in VSCode.